Chapter 7 - General Finance Provisions

 for Board Policy 7.3

-Part 1.
-Authority.
 The 1996 Mandates Reduction Bill (H.F.
-2206, Section 62, subd.
-3) requires Minnesota State Colleges and Universities to develop a surplus property disposal procedure in consultation with the Department of Administration.
+2206, Section 62, subdivision 3) requires Minnesota State Colleges and Universities to develop a surplus property disposal procedure in consultation with the Department of Administration.

-Part 2.
-Purpose.
-The purpose of this procedure is to establish a process that disposes of system-wide surplus personal property and buildings in an efficient and cost effective manner.
+To establish a process that disposes of college or university surplus personal property and buildings in an efficient and cost effective manner.

 Part 3.
 Definitions

-Personal property - defined the same as Surplus Property above, with the exclusion of buildings.
+Defined the same as surplus property above, with the exclusion of buildings.
 Any liens against personal property must be satisfied before the property can be considered surplus.

-In the event there is a publicly advertised auction sale, the public will have the opportunity to inspect the property within a reasonable period of time.
-All items disposed of will have no implied warranty and will be disposed of in an "AS IS" condition at the time of viewing.
-Disposed items that are on the fixed assets inventory list shall be removed from the list at the time of disposal.
+If a publicly advertised auction sale is held, the public shall have the opportunity to inspect the property within a reasonable period of time.
+All items disposed of must have no implied warranty and must be disposed of in an “as is” condition at the time of viewing.
+Disposed items that are on the fixed assets inventory list must be removed from the list at the time of disposal.

 Any items remaining after using one or more of the above options will be disposed of as determined by the system office, college, or university.

-Part 5.
-Buildings.
-If the system office, college, or university determines that an owned building is no longer used or that the building is a threat to the health, welfare or safety of students, faculty or staff, it shall sell, demolish, or otherwise dispose of the building.
-Except in an emergency, the decision to remove or surplus any building on a campus shall be consistent with the current Office of Chancellor approved Facilities Master Plan.
-Any sale of a building with real property owned by Minnesota State Colleges and Universities shall be governed by Board Policy 6.7, Real Estate Transactions, and Procedure 6.7.1, Acquisition and Disposition of Real Estate.
-Sale of carpentry program buildings are governed by Procedure 6.7.4, Carpentry Program Administration.
+If the system office, college, or university determines that an owned building is no longer used or that the building is a threat to the health, welfare or safety of students, faculty, or staff, it shall sell, demolish, or otherwise dispose of the building.
+Except in an emergency, the decision to remove or surplus any building on a campus must be consistent with the current system office approved facilities comprehensive plan.
+Any sale of a building with real property owned by Minnesota State Colleges and Universities must be governed by Board Policy 6.7 Real Estate Transactions, and Procedure 6.7.1, Acquisition and Disposition of Real Estate.
+Sale of carpentry program buildings are governed by Procedure 6.7.4 Carpentry Program Administration.